 Hiring a lawyer to develop a strategy, build a solid case on your behalf, and represent your best interests can greatly reduce your stress as you heal.
 Working with an attorney also increases the likelihood that you will get a fair financial recovery and justice in your case.
 You do not have to handle your insurance claim on your own you can get professional legal help with no cost up front.

 Have Concerns About Affording an Attorney?

-Most attorneys who handle car crash cases also work on a contingency basis and do not ask clients to pay anything up front.
+Most personal injury attorneys who handle car crash cases in Long Island also work on a contingency basis and do not ask clients to pay anything upfront.
 They understand the weeks and months following a collision are expensive, and you likely have a lot of out-of-pocket expenses related to your treatment and care.
-Charging you nothing up front ensures that anyone can afford legal representation.
+Charging you nothing up-front ensures that anyone can afford legal representation.